hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 2 - Maintain a cache for each user's home timeline like a mailbox of tweets for each recipient.
 When a user posts a tweet we can look up all the people who follow that user, insert the new tweet into each of their home timeline caches.
 The request to read the home timeline is then cheap, because its result has been computed ahead of time.

+Firstly Twitter used the first approach, but the systems struggled to keep up with the load of home queries.
+Then they switched to the second approach.
+This works better because read load is much higher than write load.

+Downside of this approach is posting a tweet is more expensive, because it needs to be delivered to all followers.

+Final thing is Twitter is using a hybrid approach.
+Most users' tweets continue to be fanned out to home timelines at the time when they are posted.
+But a few users with a very large number of followers are excepted from this fan-out.
+Tweets from celebrities are fetched separately and merged with that user's home timeline when it is read.

 ### Describing Performance

+When we describe the load on your system, we can investigate how system behaves under that load.

-When you increase a load parameter and keep the system resources (CPU, memory, network bandwidth, etc.) unchanged, how is the performance of your system affected?
+- When you increase a load parameter and keep the system resources (CPU, memory, network bandwidth, etc.) unchanged, how is the performance of your system affected?

-When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?
+- When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?

 Latency and response time are often used synonymously, but they are not the same.
 Latency is the duration that a request is waiting to be handled - during which it is latent, awaiting service.
 Response time is the delay between a request and the response being received.